tristantanjh/WebDevBootcamp2023/README.md

 Check out the application [here](https://tristantanjh.github.io/KeeperApp/)!
 Source code and full documentation can be found [here](https://github.com/tristantanjh/KeeperApp).

-#### Wiki API
-This project is a RESTful API built with Express.js and MongoDB, providing users with access to routes for making API calls to a database resembling Wikipedia.
-It enables various operations, including retrieving articles, creating new ones, updating existing articles, and deleting articles.

-Through working on this project, I gained hands-on experience in building RESTful APIs using Express.js and integrating them with a MongoDB database.
-I learned how to create and handle routes, implement CRUD operations, and ensure data persistence.
-This project deepened my understanding of backend development, API design principles, and working with databases.

-Source code and full documentation can be found [here](https://github.com/tristantanjh/Wiki-API).

 ### Acknowledgment
 Dr. Angela Yu for her comprehensive web development bootcamp course, which served as the foundation for all the projects found here.
 Visit her Udemy profile [here](https://www.udemy.com/user/4b4368a3-b5c8-4529-aa65-2056ec31f37e/)!